 On his first visit, he was told the story of the Bowling Club being on the site of the 1st Hampden.
 A proud Scot, member of the community and always standing up for the underdog, Graeme has been on a mission to ensure that Hampden Bowling Club will continue to be in existence for another 100 years and become the hub telling the story of the 3 Hampden Parks to the world.

 This chance meeting changed his life forever.
 Graeme created all three campaigns, #Restore1stHampden, #KeepHampdenRoaring and #1stHampdenMural, raising money, awareness and celebrating the history of the site.
-He has held roles as Secretary, Treasury and currently House Convenor of Hampden Bowling Club, and proudly ensured that it has a future.
+Graeme’s roles include Secretary, Treasury, House Convenor and now Bar Convenor of Hampden Bowling Club, and proudly ensured that it has a future.
 See more on Hampden Bowling Club at http://www.hampdenbowlingclub.com

 Photo Credit: As featured in the Guardian Article by Libby Brooks, “It’s not just for codgers’: bowls confronts its image problem”.
 Photograph: Katherine Anne Rose/The Observer